-Exams & Quizzes
+Exams

-There will be two exams and a cumulative final exam evenly spread out over the semester.
-Each exam will be worth 15% of the overall grade, with the final exam being 20% of the grade.
+There will be two exams evenly spread out over the semester.
+Each exam will be worth 20% of the overall grade.
 If you are an in-class student, you must take the exams in class; for remote students, you can either come take it in class, or you can take the exam at an official testing center in a proctored environment.
 The exams will be individual, but students will be allowed to use their textbooks and any notes they have (on paper).
 No electronic devices such as phones, eReaders, tables, or laptops will be allowed.
 Simple calculators can be used.
 The exams will have the following schedule:

-- Exam #1: Monday, February 15th, 2016 from 11:25AM 12:40PM in Wishnick Hall 113 - Exam #2: Wednesday, March 23rd, 2016 from 11:25AM 12:40PM in Wishnick Hall 113 - Final Exam: Monday, April 25th, 2016 from 11:25AM 12:40PM in Wishnick Hall 113
+- Exam #1: Wednesday, October 11th, 2017 from 11:25AM 12:40PM in Stuart Building 104 - Exam #1: Wednesday, November 29th, 2017 from 11:25AM 12:40PM in Stuart Building 104